eclipse-ee4j/cargotracker/eclipse.md

 ## Prerequisites

 * Java SE 8 is required.
 You can download Java SE 8 from [here](https://www.azul.com/downloads/zulu-community/?version=java-8-lts).
-* Payara Server 4.1 is required.
+* Payara Server 4.1 is required (this is the Payara version that supports only Java SE 8).
 You can download Payara Server 4.1 from [here](https://repo1.maven.org/maven2/fish/payara/distributions/payara/4.1.2.181/payara-4.1.2.181.zip).
-* Eclipse for Enterprise Java Developers is required (please make sure to download the correct edition).
-You can download the Eclipse IDE from [here](https://www.eclipse.org/downloads/packages/).
+* The 2020-06 release of Eclipse for Enterprise Java Developers is required (this is the latest Eclipse IDE version that supports Java SE 8).
+You can download the Eclipse IDE from [here](https://www.eclipse.org/downloads/packages/release/2020-06/r/eclipse-ide-enterprise-java-developers).

 ## Download